Making moral rehabilitation real in the lives of every inmate in America...

 Becoming an agent of change

-The foundation of PSF’s efforts is the Prison Seminary Model (PSM) — a satellite higher education program established within a prison that offers:
+The foundation of PSF’s efforts is the Prison Seminary Model (PSM) results in an education program established within a prison that offers:

-Complete self-sufficiency: Funding is provided entirely by donors and no tax dollars are used
+- Complete self-sufficiency: Funding is provided entirely by donors without federal or state tax dollars

 Moral rehabilitation through the Prison Seminary Model has the power to break generational cycles of dysfunction caused by crime, violence, and substance abuse.